History of Berkshire: County estates

-At the time of the Domesday survey the chief lay-proprietor was Henry de Ferrers, ancestor of the earls of Derby, but it is remarkable that none of the great Berkshire estates has remained with the same family long.
+At the time of the Domesday survey the chief lay-proprietor was Henry de Ferrers, ancestor of the earls of Derby, but it is remarkable that none of the great Berkshire estates has remained with the same family for long.
 Thomas Fuller quaintly observes that "the lands of Berkshire are very skittish and apt to cast their owners".
 The De la Poles succeeded to large estates by a marriage with the heiress of Thomas Chaucer, son of the poet, but the family became extinct in the male line, and the estates were alienated.
 The same fate befell the estates of the Achards, the Fitzwarrens and later the families of Norris and Befils.

 Economic history

 The natural advantages of this county have always encouraged agricultural rather than commercial pursuits.
 The soil is especially adapted for sheep-farming, and numerous documents testify to the importance and prosperity of the wool-trade in the 12th century.
 At first this trade was confined to the export of the raw material, but the reign of Edward III saw the introduction of the clothing industry, for which the county afterwards became famous.
-This trade began to decline in the 17th century, and in 1641 the Berkshire clothiers complained of the deadness of their trade and the difficulty of getting ready money, attributing the same to delay in the execution of justice.
+For more detail, see Jack O'Newbury.
+This trade began to decline in the 17th century, and in 1641 the Berkshire clothiers complained of the deadness of their trade and the difficulty of getting ready money, attributing this to delay in the execution of justice.
 The malting industry and the timber trade also flourished in the county until the 19th century.
 Agriculturally considered, the Vale of the White Horse is especially productive, and Camden speaks of the great crops of barley grown in the district.

 Armed conflicts

-Owing to its proximity to London, Berkshire has from early times been the scene of frequent military operations.
+Perhaps owing to its proximity to London, Berkshire has from early times been the scene of frequent military operations.
 The earliest recorded historical fact relating to the county is the occupation of the district between Wallingford and Ashbury by Offa in 758.
 In the 9th and 10th centuries the county was greatly impoverished by the ravages of the Danes, and in 871 the invaders were defeated by Æthelwulf at Englefield and again at Reading.
-During the anarchy of Stephen's reign Wallingford was garrisoned for Matilda and was the scene of the final treaty in 1153.
-Meetings took place between King John and his barons in 1213 at Wallingford and at Reading, and in 1216 Windsor was besieged by the barons.
+During The Anarchy of Stephen's reign Wallingford was garrisoned for Matilda and was the scene of the final treaty in 1153.
+There were meetings between King John and his barons in 1213 at Wallingford and at Reading, and in 1216 Windsor was besieged by the barons.

-At the opening of the civil war of the 17th century, the sheriff, on behalf of the inhabitants of Berkshire, petitioned that the county might be put in a posture of defence, and here the royalists had some of their strongest garrisons.
+At the opening of the English Civil War in the 17th century, the sheriff, on behalf of the inhabitants of Berkshire, petitioned that the county might be put in a posture of defence, and here the royalists had some of their strongest garrisons.
 Reading endured a ten days' siege by the parliamentary forces in 1643, and Wallingford did not surrender until 1646.
-Newbury was the site of two battles the first in 1643 and the second 1644.
+Newbury was the site of two battles, the first in 1643 and the second in 1644.